Adrien-CHABAUD/LIttleLemonDinnerMenu/README.md

   <img src="/ReadMe/App_Main_Screenshot_v1.png" width=300 hspace=20><img src="/ReadMe/App_Detail_Screenshot_v1.png" width=300><img src="/ReadMe/App_Settings_Screenshot_v1.png" width=300 hspace=20>
 </p>

-I found the assignment interesting but it was missing some more design to be more concrete, I then decided after completing the assignment to redo the UI completely using Figma and making then changes on the app itself.
+I found the assignment interesting but it was missing some more design to be more concrete, I then decided after completing the assignment to redo the UI completely using Figma and making some changes on the available features.

-This is what the app now look like:
+This is what the app looks like now:

 <p align="center">
   <img src="/ReadMe/phone_app_mockup.png" width=600>